akingry/PHash-Pi-OTP-Toolkit/README.md

     * Paste Base64 ciphertext into the "Ciphertext" textarea.
     * Click "Decrypt".
     * The recovered plaintext will appear in the "Plaintext" textarea.
-6.  **Copy Buttons:** Use the "Copy" buttons under each textarea to copy their contents to the clipboard.
-7.  **Log:** The log area on the side provides status updates and error messages.

-## Potential Future Enhancements

-* Option for different pHash algorithms.
-* Integration of a stronger KDF for combining pHash and passphrase.
-* Allowing a user-specified salt.

 ---